 I landed some good punches on her and it became evident that she was scared of my hands.
 Unfortunately, I wasn’t able to capitalise on that.
 Right at the end of the fight, I started to come into my own, landing more and celebrating after I did so, and that felt good.
 It wasn’t enough though, and Nong Fang won on points.

 As I was still feeling out the protocol of my new gym, I wasn’t sure what to do in terms of money.
-I’ve never been a sponsored fighter before either, which made it newer territory for me.
-I’d been handed a 500 baht tip from the promoter as I came out of the ring, so I used that to buy beers for all the trainers and everyone who had come.
-After that, I went home feeling really happy with how the evening had gone.
+I’ve never been a sponsored fighter before, which made it even newer territory for me.
+I’d been handed a 500 baht tip from the promoter as I came out of the ring, so I used that to buy beers for all the trainers and everyone from the gym who’d come to watch.
+Later, Attachai handed me an envelope with my 1,500 Baht payment for the fight.
+I offered it to him, and we had an awkwardly polite back and forth over it as neither of us wanted to take it, but ultimately he insisted I keep it.
+After that, I went home feeling happy to be back in the ring.

 See below for more pictures from the fight (click to enlarge)